varigence/docs/bimlflex/concepts/data-vault-standards.md

 ---
 uid: bimlflex-data-vault-standards
-title: BimlFlex Data Vault Standards
+title: BimlFlex Data Vault Best Practices
 ---

 # BimlFlex Data Vault Standards

 ## Abstract

-This document consolidates and outlines the various Data Vault implementation standards and explains how to configure BimlFlex to achieve the desired outcomes.
+This document consolidates and outlines the various Data Vault implementation best practices and explains how to configure BimlFlex to achieve the desired outcomes.

 > [!NOTE]
-> This document is intended to supplement other, published standards.
+> This document is intended to supplement other, published Data Vault standards.
 > Varigence provides a course that combines your preferred Data Vault approach with implementation guides using BimlFlex.

 ## Data Vault Core Constructs